Rive-de-Gier: Recent years

 the closure of the SSFR, and the July 2008 closure of the last operating glassworks in the Gier valley.

 Population

 Economy

-In 2017, the municipality had 15,184 inhabitants.
 A significant number of inhabitants work in other communities such as Lyon.

 Every Tuesday and Friday morning a large market is open in the main square, the Place de la Liberation.

 The market attracts nearly 200 merchants, making it second largest market in the Loire department, both in terms of diversity and quality.